 EDUC 400 Senior Seminar 3 hours Integrative seminar culminating in a professional portfolio which demonstrates competency in major areas of theory and practice accompanied by successful presentation.
 A minimum grade of "C" is required for graduation.
-Prerequisites: EDUC 102, EDUC 300, senior standing and admission to the Teacher Certification Program.
+Prerequisites: EDUC 102, EDUC 300 or EDUC 505; senior standing and admission to the Teacher Certification Program.
+Offered Fall and Spring.